Hendrik1704/NFDistributionTraining/README.md

 # NFDistributionTraining

-This repository contains the code for training a normalizing flow (NF) model on a dataser containing of an array of many samples (rows) and some features (columns).
+This repository contains the code for training a normalizing flow (NF) model on a dataset containing of an array of many samples (rows) and some features (columns).
 The last column of the dataset contains the log-likelihood of the training distribution for the given parameter.